Torrential rains in southern Japan cause flooding, mudslides, and travel disruptions

 Bullet trains connecting Kagoshima and Hakata in northern Kyushu, as well as local train services, were suspended Monday morning.
 While trains partially resumed in Kyushu, services were starting to be affected in western Japan as heavy rains gradually headed east.

-About 6,000 households were out of power in Kumamoto, according to Kyushu Electric Power Co.
+About 6,000 households were out of power in Kumamoto, according to Kyushu Electric Power Co., but nearly half got the power back later Monday.

 The torrential rains last week left one person missing and four injured in Kagoshima.